ats-tandjoeng7/School_District_Analysis/README.md

 All data collection, preparation and verification steps are properly done by using `os.path.join()`, `pd.read_csv()`, etc. In Module 4 assignment, we imported student data as a pandas DataFrame.
 A few examples that might be unique when preparing and cleaning the data are summarized below.

 - After data cleaning steps, I copied the original `student_df` DataFrame as `cln_df`, a step that may be different from others'.
 I then crunched the clean version of the DataFrame based on `cln_df`.
 This allowed me to save the clean datasets and validate the accuracy of our data manipulation steps when necessary.
 - Added a few checkpoints for making sure every step was accurately performed.
-I mainly used `display()` for printing the analysis reaults.
+I mainly used `display()` for printing the analysis results.
   - 2847 lines containing at least one null were removed.
   - 1836 duplicated rows were trimmed.